eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-gui.md

-# Demo 30: CloudFormation: WordPress
+# Demo 30: CloudFormation: WordPress (Long)

 This document describes the manual procedure to run the CloudFormation WordPress demo primarily via the Eucalyptus Console (GUI).
 Some steps require Linux shell access to run scripts.

+This variant is the complete end-to-end procedure.
+There is a [short](demo-30-run-cfn-wordpress-gui-short.md) version of this procedure which should normally be run for live demos, which removes all optional steps and assumes the AWS Account has been setup and left running in advance.

 ### CloudFormation WordPress Demo Key Points